 Post-Industrial Revolution, we ought to be seeing less of a distinction.
+It’s time to reevaluate the 500 year old idea that art is only for the richest people, in the traditional media of bronze or metal sculpture, or painting.
 Common household goods are generally mass produced by machines in factories.
 Anyone who has the skills necessary to make traditional crafts has, in a sense, been placed into the same category as the Medieval or Renaissance artist.
-They maintain skills which are not necessary for survival, but are used for the pleasure of those who can afford to have handmade, beautiful goods.
-Those who create from scratch in modern times really should be afforded the same veneration as painters or sculptors traditionally have, because their skills have become just as esoteric and decadent.
+They maintain skills which are not necessary for survival but are used for the pleasure of those who can afford to have handmade, beautiful goods.
+Those who create from scratch in modern times really should be afforded the same veneration as painters or sculptors traditionally have because their skills have become just as esoteric and decadent.
 Things which are easily reproducible have become the modern “crafts.”
-The rise of kit-crafts shows that people still value handmade, but the pieces done from kits are just craft, and not art, because they are duplicate pieces which require no special skills which take years to hone, and therefore there is no sense of elitism in the owning of them.
+The rise in popularity of kit-crafts shows that people still value handmade items, but the pieces done from kits are just craft, and not art, because they are duplicate pieces which require no special skills that take years to hone.

 The final, and I believe the most important, distinction between art and craft boils down not to skill, but to soul.
 Modern “craftsmen” do not have to practice their crafts.
+They choose to, and often devote years of energy and learning to improving these obsolete skills.
 There are plenty of jobs for them to make a living, and demand for household items has shifted entirely to manufactured goods, so there is no cultural or financial drive for a blacksmith or a weaver to continue honing their skills.
 There is something else.
-There is only a drive and a love for their craft– for the history of it, for the feel of it in their hands as they create, for the pleasure of controlling and reining wily materials and bending them to the craftsman’s vision in a form others can see and appreciate.
+There is only a drive and a love for their craft– for the history of it, for the feel of it in their hands as they create, for the pleasure of controlling and reining in wily materials and bending them to the craftsman’s vision in a form others can see and appreciate.
 A bit of the craftsman’s soul goes into every modern made traditional craft.
 It has to.
 There is no other reason for that person to practice their craft.
 And that makes him an artist, not a crafter.
 That makes her seagrass basket worthy of the $1000 prize, not just the $100 one.

-When I price items for sale, I start by following the rule of thumb: Materials + Overhead + Minimum Wage for your time.
+When I price items for sale, I start by following the Crafters’ Rule of Thumb: Materials + Overhead + Minimum Wage for your time.
 But with each piece, I step back and realize that this was not craft, it was ART.
-It holds a piece of my love, my caring, and my hard won skills, and the person buying it is purchasing it for those things, not because they need another basket or weaving in their home to carry things.
+It holds a piece of my love, my caring, and years of mistakes to achieve my hard-won skills; the person buying it is purchasing it for those things, not because they need another basket or weaving in their home to carry things.
 That is worth more than minimum wage.
 It’s worth the $1000 prize.